Ahmad Amin: Biography

 He lectured on Egyptian literary history between the years of 1939 and 1946.
 It was during this time that Amin stated his initial belief that Egyptians had not contributed to Arabic poetry during the Middle Ages the way other Arab populations had.
 Amin's student Shawqi Daif claimed that the dearth of properly published Egyptian works from the period made such a judgement tenuous, and suggested that he and Amin republish the Egyptian sections in anthologies of poetry from the period.
-Amin agreed to write the introduction while Daif wrote the preface, while fellow scholar Ihsan Abbas assisted the team with editing the folios for printing from 1951 until 1952.
+Amin agreed to write the introduction while Daif wrote the preface, and fellow scholar Ihsan Abbas assisted the team with editing the folios for printing from 1951 until 1952.